 The University is without the authority to pay any person except for services rendered.
-Most leaves of absence are for the convenience of the employee leaving or because of inability to perform the duties of office; however, applicable employee sick or vacation benefits may apply.
+Authorized absence is for the convenience of the employee leaving or because of inability to perform job duties.
+Ordinarily, an employee is expected to apply sick or vacation benefits to such leave.
 Leaves are intended to be used for a specific time period of some duration.

-Requests for leaves of absence, with or without pay, should, when feasible, be authorized by the supervisor or designated department administrator and Human Resources (HR) Unit Representative in advance of the intended leave.
+Requests for leaves of absence, with or without compensation, should, when feasible, be authorized by the supervisor or designated department administrator and Human Resources (HR) Unit Representative in advance of the intended leave.
 Documentation supporting a leave may be required of the employee.
-Employee benefits are discontinued during a full month of leave without pay, except when on FMLA leave in which the University continues its portion of the major medical insurance for the employee or unless arrangements are completed in advance with the University Benefits Office.
+Odinarily, benefits for regular, benefit-eligible positions are discontinued for any month in which the employee is absent without compensation for the full calendar month.
+However, when an employee is absent on approved FMLA leave, the University continues to contribute its portion of the major medical insurance.
+Employees may make benefit arrangements in advance with the University Benefits Office.

 21.2 LEAVES OF ABSENCE WITHOUT COMPENSATION.

-A leave of absence without compensation may be granted to staff members in the best interests of the University.
+Leaves of absence without compensation that are not subject to FMLA may be granted to faculty and staff members in the best interests of the University.
 An unpaid leave of absence is granted for a specific purpose of some duration and for a specific time period.
-Leaves are granted only when it is possible to operate effectively in the absence of the staff member requesting the leave.
-Leave periods are granted in continuous increments of time for up to one year.
-A leave extension not to exceed an additional year may be approved using the same procedure as the initial leave.
+Leaves are granted only when it is possible to operate effectively in the absence of the faculty or staff member requesting the leave.
+Leave periods are granted in continuous increments of time.
 An employee's return to pay status requires a return to work duties.
 Departments initiate and authorize leaves as a change-of-status transaction in Workflow.

 Note: Special attention should be paid to the continuation of any insurance programs an employee may wish to continue in force during a leave of absence without pay.
 Assistance with the continuation of insurance programs may be obtained from the University Benefits Office and must be initiated prior to the beginning of a leave of absence.